SingaporeMotherhood | Pregnancy

 Caffeine

-Studies have shown that high levels of caffeine in the mother may affect the development of the baby’s respiratory system and increase the risk of miscarriage.
+Studies show that high levels of caffeine in the mother may affect development of the baby’s respiratory system and increase the risk of miscarriage.
 In addition, every 150 mg of caffeine consumed causes approximately 5 mg of calcium to be excreted from the body.

-Pregnant women are advised to limit their caffeine intake to 200 mg daily, and to allow at least half an hour between taking caffeine and calcium supplements.
+Pregnant women should limit their caffeine intake to 200 mg daily, and to allow at least half an hour between taking caffeine and calcium supplements.
 Caffeine may be found in several food items as listed below:

 Some Types of Fishes

-While fish is an important source of Omega-3, Vitamin B and other nutrients, some large fishes contain high levels of mercury due to environmental pollution.
+Fish is an important source of Omega-3, Vitamin B and other nutrients.
+However some large fishes contain high levels of mercury due to environmental pollution.
 Because mercury affects the development of the baby’s brain and nervous system, it is best to consume various fishes within the following recommended limits as recommended by American Pregnancy.

 Fortunately, some fishes which provide a good source of Omega-3 contain low amounts of mercury and are relatively safer to consume.
-However, mothers who are concerned about the mercury levels can seek their gynaecologists’ or dietitians’ recommendations for high quality purified fish oil supplements, in which the toxins have been removed.
+If you are concerned about mercury levels, seek your gynaecologists’ or dietitians’ recommendations for high quality purified fish oil supplements, in which the toxins have been removed.

 All content from this article, including images, cannot be reproduced without credits or written permission from SingaporeMotherhood.